 These are just examples.
 There are other gestures and voice qualities you can follow that will have this impact.

-A couple tips. a) Don’t follow every move like they’re teaching you a new dance routine; just pick up one or two things and that’ll be enough to get you on the same wavelength. b) Only mirror positive body language or the interaction will take a turn for the worse.
+A couple tips: a) Don’t follow every move like they’re teaching you a new dance routine; just pick up one or two things, which will be enough to get you on the same wavelength. b) Only mirror positive body language or the interaction will take a turn for the worse.

-This is an advanced technique, but with some practice, you’ll find it’s very easy to do.
+This is an advanced technique, but with some practice, you’ll find it’s actually very easy to do.

 I’ve heard it said that you should worry more about being interested than interesting.
 And we’ve all heard the phrase that we have two ears but only one mouth for a reason.

-Sure, holding up your end of the conversation is important, but if you focus more on learning the other person’s story, their thoughts and feelings, your ability to build rapport quickly will skyrocket.
+Sure, holding up your end of the conversation is important, but if you focus more on learning the other person’s story, thoughts, and feelings, your ability to build rapport quickly will skyrocket.